The Blue Mountains became my home after we moved to Blackheath in July 2017.

 He has been generous with my tour groups, showing us his private studio.

 John is one of Australia’s leading landscape artists and teachers.
 His skill in painting the Australian bush and areas of the Blue Mountains is nothing short of breathtaking.

 The John Wilson Fine Art Gallery is located at 46 Narrowneck Road, Katoomba.

 Opening Hours: 10 am – 4.30 pm

 Recommended Attractions for the First Time Visitor

-There are a number of experiences at Scenic World and I would probably recommend doing all of them if you’re not scared of heights like me.
+Below are the experiences at Scenic World, and I would probably recommend doing all of them if you’re not scared of heights like me.

 The Scenic Railway